Hypofractionated Stereotactic Radiotherapy With Bevacizumab in the Treatment of Recurrent Malignant Glioma

 - Able to undergo brain MRI scans.

 - MRI scan with gadolinium contrast showing geographically-circumscribed tumor ≤40 cc incorporating both enhancing and non-enhancing volume.
 This is calculated by the product of maximum measurements in 3 dimensions divided by 2.
-Any questions should be addressed to the PIs or co-PIs.
-(Scan must be performed on a steroid dosage that has been stable or decreasing for at least 5 days.
+Tumors exceeding this limit may be eligible and any question should be directed to a Radiation Oncology Investigator and the MSK PI.
+(The MRI must be performed on a steroid dosage that has been stable or decreasing for at least 5 days.
 Patients on no steroids are eligible.
 If the steroid dose is increased between date of imaging and registration, a new baseline MRI is required).

 - Prior treatment with approximately 60 Gy of radiotherapy.